 - Add your veggies to the same skillet and season with salt and pepper.
 Cook on high heat for 2-3 minutes.

-- Prepare a corn starch slurry and add it to the skillet.
+- Prepare a cornstarch slurry and add it to the skillet.
 Mix well and cook until the sauce thickens.

 Recipe Tips